DMVis/DMVis/documentation/visualisations/ScatterplotMatrix.md

 - Type: `number`
 - Default: `numberOfAttributes * 150`

-Width of the visualisation
+Width of the visualisation.

 ## height

 - Type: `number`
 - Default: `numberOfAttributes * 150`

-Height of the visualisation
+Height of the visualisation.

 ## padding

 - Type: `number`
 - Default: `0.1`

-Padding between all of the different scatterplots
+Padding between all of the different scatterplots.

-## pointColor

-- Type: `string`
-- Default: `red`

-Fill color of the points of the scatterplots.

 ## pointOpacity